Welcome to EQUESTRIAN VENTURES

 how to assess core emotional states?

-*Do you know about intrinsic motivation
+*Have you heard about intrinsic motivation

 relevant to horses?